 - Creating an email marketing plan that distributes specific content pieces to your target audience.

 Managing your content also includes measuring its results.
-This part of the strategy involves returning to your KPIs, identify any changes, and determine if the content is hitting its targets.
+This part of the strategy involves returning to your KPIs, identifying any changes, and determining if the content is hitting its targets.
 You can use metrics tools like Google Analytics, Google Search Console, BuzzSumo, SEMrush, and Ahrefs.